wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 	wacn.date=""/>

-# Deploy an ASP.NET MVC 5 mobile web app in Azure Websites
+# Deploy an ASP.NET MVC 5 mobile web site in Azure Websites

-This tutorial will teach you the basics of how to build an ASP.NET MVC 5 web app that is mobile-friendly and deploy it to Azure Websites.
+This tutorial will teach you the basics of how to build an ASP.NET MVC 5 web site that is mobile-friendly and deploy it to Azure Websites.
 For this tutorial, you need [Visual Studio Express 2013 for Web][Visual Studio Express 2013] or the professional edition of Visual Studio if you already have that.
 You can use [Visual Studio 2015] but the screen shots will be different and you must use the ASP.NET 4.x templates.